 Looking for a heartwarming travel story about seizing the moment, seeing the world, and finding family you never knew you had?
 This one about two travelers named Steve and Steve won’t disappoint.
-The father-son duo traced their family heritage on a Go Ahead Ancestry Tour of Sicily—and the Today Show followed along to document the whole thing!
+The father-son duo traced their family heritage on a Go Ahead Heritage Tour of Sicily—and the Today Show followed along to document the whole thing!

 Here’s what Steve had to say about the unforgettable journey with his dad.

 Steve and his father standing in front of an ancestor’s home on tour in Palermo

-Go Ahead Tours: Why did you decide to start exploring your ancestry?
+Go Ahead Tours: Why did you decide to start exploring your heritage?

 Steve: I’ve always been interested in my family history, but when I was diagnosed with cancer in 2015, it became a priority.
 I wanted to provide this link to our family’s past to my children.
 I really don’t think you know who you are unless you know where you came from, so it was a dream of mine to take this trip.